 As a first step, we will build on previous work (Alburez-Gutierrez, Kolk, and Zagheni 2019; Nepomuceno et al. Forthcoming) to develop a methodology to estimate the probability of experiencing family bereavement given a set of age-specific Covid-19 mortality rates.
 We will obtain the population-level burden of family bereavement and the age distribution of the bereaved population using models that translate changes in mortality to prevalence of bereavement (Fig 1).
 Our method will be implemented in the R language for statistical programming.
 We will use demographic microsimulations to model family bereavement for complex kinship ties, such as cousins or in-laws, by adapting a series of already existing microsimulations from a previous project (Mason and Zagheni 2014).
 Our models will initially be calibrated using data from 13 countries for which monthly data on Covid-19 death rates is already available.
 We will extend our analysis to other countries once reliable data on Covid-19 excess mortality becomes available.
 The current project will produce a range of estimates to reflect the uncertainty inherent in the Covid-19 mortality statistics.
 We expect the accuracy of our models to improve as more quality data becomes available.

 Fig 1.
 Expected number of living relatives for a man aged 45 (‘Ego’) in a hypothetical population without Covid-19 mortality (left, counterfactual scenario) and with Covid-19 mortality (right, observed values).
 The sum of the difference between the values in each diagram is the bereavement attributable to Covid-19.
-In our example, this is .4+.5+.2+.3+.3+.1+.5 = 2.3 ‘extra’ deaths that Ego would will experience due to the pandemic.
+In our example, this is .4+.5+.2+.3+.3+.1+.5 = 2.3 ‘extra’ deaths that Ego will experience due to the pandemic.
 Later on, we will obtain population-level estimates of bereavement by including weights in our estimation to represent the real size and structure of the population.

 We will assess the impact of Covid-19 family bereavement on well-being using standard quantitative methodologies (Hendrickson 2009).
-We expect micro-level data on the health outcomes of the pandemic to become available soon mainly in the forms of surveys.
+We expect micro-level data on the health outcomes of the pandemic to become available soon, mainly in the forms of surveys.
 In addition, the PI is an associated researcher at Stockholm University which has access to anonymized register data which could be used for this, once it is made available.

 Work plan